SH0-ahacker/zolatted/README.md

 # zolatted
-a joke program created with powershell
+a joke program created with batchfile